SeekyCt/spm-practice-codes/MANUAL.md

 ## Return to Title Screen
 The `Return to Title Screen` option allows you to return to the main menu without needing to game over or reboot.

+## Exception Handler
+When the game crashes or sets of an OSPanic, a custom exception handler will be displayed on screen showing debugging information.
+Unlike regular crashes, the power button can still be used to turn off the game as normal when the exception handler runs.
+This is currently not supported in the Korean version.